 Approval for the purchase of Alaska was given by the U.S. Senate on April 9th 1867.
 Agreement was reached to purchase it for $7.2 million dollars, and ownership was transferred on October 18th, 1867.

 The purchase of Alaska, which is twice the size of Texas, helped the U.S. to become powerful in the Asia-Pacific region.
 After the purchase, there were no more than 400 American settlers in Alaska, but the population increased dramatically from 1896 (29 years later), with the advent of the Gold Rush.

 In 20 years, from 1870 to 1890, Americans sold over 100,000 seal skins annually.
-The purchase of Alaska was a win-win situation for both Britain and the US based on the spin-off jobs created when the seal skins were sent to England to be dressed, and sold on the world markets.
+The purchase of Alaska was a win-win situation for both Britain and the US, based on the spin-off jobs created.
+The seal skins were sent to England to be dressed, and sold on the world markets.
 By 1890, labourers in the industry had been paid over $12 million.

 Nation-building is a very volatile and often pragmatic exercise, impacted by many motivations and human passions.
 There is much room for misunderstanding and exploitation.
 Some decisions were made to secure justice for all parties; other decisions secured the position of the powerful at the expense of the weak.

 Further research surrounding these events will hopefully identify how Christian actors sought to apply their faith, and who did so in ways that were more obviously faithful to biblical principles.
 Most histories don’t give any space to such reflections so such research continues.

 If you have other information about The Purchase of Alaska, or if you if you can identify other issues we did not identify, please leave us a comment.
 And don’t forget… Like and Share it with your friends.

 Author’s Note: Lynette is the owner of ChristianRoots Canada.
 Blogger.
 Publisher.
 Course Creator.
 Passionate about Canadian History from the perspective of God’s Providence.